Pruning away damaged foliage is an important first step in reviving a stressed or struggling Calathea plant.

 Increase the humidity

 Your Calathea is a tropical plant, so it will thrive in more humid environments.
-Increase the humidity around your plant by misting the leaves on a regular basis, using a pebble tray, or moving a humidifier nearby.
+Increase the humidity around your plant by misting the leaves regularly, using a pebble tray, or placing a humidifier nearby.
+For an easy boost, use our autonomous plant mister to mimic your Calathea’s leaves’ natural tropical environment.

 Incredibly dry soil